 You should look to DSAs as you would with a typical structure of text campaigns: think about what product categories you have and how granular they are.
 When you determine how many different product categories you have and how complex they are, you will understand how DSA campaigns should be structured.

 Since DSA campaigns utilize auto-targets, and auto-targets live in ad groups, be sure to structure your auto-targets to live in the most specific ad groups possible.
 If each ad group represent a product or product line for a larger category, you can have better control and management if you have a granular structure.

-For example, if you are an online grocery company and you created a DSA campaign for the different beverages you sell, you would want to have individual ad groups for auto-targets for soda, juice, sports drinks, etc. With each of these unique ad groups, you can create a tailored description line and then allow Google to supply a dynamically generated unique headline.
+For example, if an online grocery company creates a DSA campaign for different beverages, they would want to have individual ad groups for auto-targets for soda, juice, etc. With each of these unique ad groups, you can create a tailored description line and then allow Google to supply a dynamically generated unique headline.